djouallah/duckdb_fabric_demo/README.md

 2. Import it to Fabric Workspace

-### Step 2: Update Parameters
+### Step 2 (optional): Update Parameters

-Before running the notebook, you need to configure it for your environment:

-1. Open the notebook in your Fabric workspace
-2. attach the lakehouse ( duckdb read performance from abfss is not great, attaching will give way better performance)
-3. Find the parameters section at the top, where you want to store the delta table
+.
+Find the parameters section at the top, where you want to store the delta table
 4. Update the following values:
    - **Workspace**: Your Fabric workspace name (no spaces)
    - **Lakehouse**: Your lakehouse name (no spaces)
    - **Schema**: Your schema name (no spaces)
+   - **Semantic Model**: the name of your Semantic Model
 5. **⚠️ IMPORTANT**: Ensure none of these names contain spaces
    - Use underscores instead: `my_workspace` not `my workspace`